-The series of images produced in the final stage of this project explores this critique in a visual format.
-The building is reduced to the two key facades that formed the outer identity of the building during its existence.
-These grand faces gave precedence to what the building represented to those on the outside over any acknowledgement of what happened inside.
-Given documentation was almost solely focused on the south and east elevations of the building, little information is provided about anywhere else.
-This set of images highlights the gaps in the archive; the blind spots in its representation made clear.
-The contemporary scaffolding transports the building to the present, allowing it to be viewed with fresh eyes.
-This disallows any of the concessions that we often afford buildings of the past as well as resisting being romantically captured, as nineteenth-century Melburnians were, by its enchanting Gothic architecture.
-The edifice of benevolence is hollowed out such that a dual perception may occur.
+In the exhibition of this project at the Grainger Museum, my critique of the Benevolent Asylum was explored in a visual format.
+A vertical display comprising two timber stands holding layers of clear acrylic presents the building reduced to the two key facades that formed its outer identity during its existence.
+These faces gave precedence to what the building represented to those on the outside over any acknowledgement of what happened inside.
+Given documentation was almost solely focused on these south and east elevations of the building, the installation also seeks to identify blind spots in the archival material.
+By presenting each façade as a paperthin artifact contained between the acrylic layers the edifice of benevolence is hollowed out enabling a dual perception for the viewer.
 From the privileged side, the presence of the Asylum remains intact, whilst moving around to the rear the facades are revealed to be as flimsy as the good faith that they were founded upon.
-For the presentation of this project at the Grainger Museum in March 2022, I hope to further develop this critical representation of this building, revealing the Asylum to be the largely hollow gesture of colonial exceptionalism and back-patting that it always was.
+This critical mode of display reveals the Asylum to be the largely hollow gesture of colonial exceptionalism and back-patting that it always was.